 El Pilar de la Mola is a small village famous for its lighthouse and hippie market.

-El Pilar de la Mola is a small town located on the eastern part of the island, about ten kilometers from Sant Ferran.
-The only inhabited centre of the La Mola area is the village of El Pilar, formed by about thirty houses arranged around the parish church, an ancient eighteenth-century building.
-The local residents are called “molers” (from la Mola) unlike the other inhabitants of the island called “formenteres” (from Formentera).
+El Pilar de la Mola is a small village located in the eastern part of the island, about ten kilometers from Sant Ferran.
+The only settlement in the area of La Mola is the village of El Pilar, consisting of around thirty houses arranged around the parish church, an ancient 18th-century building.
+The locals are called “molers” (from La Mola), unlike the other island residents known as “formenterens” (from Formentera).